 Humber’s Architectural Technology advanced diploma program will train you to use your logical and critical thinking skills as you apply architectural technology to construction and building design.

-You’ll learn from full-time, award-winning professors and licensed architects who bring real-life perspective and valuable industry contacts to you.
+You’ll learn from award-winning professors and licensed architects who bring real-life perspective and valuable industry contacts to you.
 The curriculum is designed with industry collaboration, ensuring you are learning current and relevant material.
 In the program, you will learn:

 Upon successful completion of the program, a graduate will: